 Numerical Analysis and Scientific Computing

 - Including but not limited to quantum, I am broadly intereted in numerical analysis, scientific computing as well as the related software development.
-In many cases, physical problems, especially those are limited by computational cost, can be investigated in a mathematical way and from that angle, robust numerical tricks as well as fast algorithms can be introduced to indentify and solve the bottleneck.
+In many cases, physical problems, especially those are limited by computational cost, can be investigated in a mathematical way and from that angle, robust numerical tricks as well as fast algorithms can be introduced to identify and solve the bottleneck.
 Furthermore, the structure of software can often be designed and optimized for the target.

 - Quantum mechanics is defined on an inifinite dimensional Hilbert space, the operations on which can be explained as matrix transformations.
 For this reason, numerical algorithms in matrix theory such as Lanczos algorithm, Schmidt decomposition, singular value decomposition, QR decoposition and randomized singular value decomposition etc are useful and powerful.
 Differently, the schoedinger equation indicates that quantum can also be approached from a PDE perspective, where the solution can be obtained from PDE solver.
 Also, the tensor formalism, i.e. the tensor network methods, can also be used to represent the high-dimensional correlation within the many-body wavefunction.